 This is good news in many ways and more and more organisations are now taking advantage of this and gaining certification for their compost under the PAS 100 and Compost Quality Protocol scheme.

 The certification provides evidence that the composter has established an effective management system for producing quality compost.
 Being able to label it as a product and not a waste removes costly waste regulatory controls on its storage and use.

 How it works

 The process of gaining certification is straightforward.
 We describe the likely steps below, to help operators understand what to expect.

-You can also see the full details of PAS 100 here, more details on the Quality Protocol here and other useful information in this section of the Organics Recycling Group website.
+You can find the standards, PAS100 and the Quality Protocol here and other useful information in this section of the Organics Recycling Group website

 Before you start, why not give us a call so we can help you to be sure you have everything in place to start the process.